-This data presents small businesses in Australia according to their regional or metropolitan area classification, focusing on numbers, location and size.
+This data presents Australia’s small businesses according to their regional or metropolitan area classification, focusing on numbers and locations.

-• Queensland and Tasmania had the highest proportion of small businesses located in regional areas.
+• Queensland and Tasmania are the only states or territories where most small businesses are located in regional areas.

 Data notes: